Research project on a music topic in the community. Students apply research methods and knowledge to a research project of their own design.

 - Course outline

-Please contact the School of Performing Arts for a copy of the most recent paper profile
+Please contact the School of Performing Arts for a copy of the paper profile.

 - Graduate Attributes Emphasised